zhangys11/docker-ai/README.md

 1. jupyter notebook with autosklearrn support.sh

     This will start up a jupyter notebook on port 8888.
-Working dir is /root. autosklearn is supported.
+The default work dir is /root. autosklearn is supported.

 2. Fundus Q2 Classifier.sh